buldo/MQExperiments/README.md

-# MQTest
+# MQExperiments
-Some small tests of MQs
+Some small experiments with MQs
-* InProcTest - inproc load balancing.
-Partly works.